astramieri/azure-data-fundamentals/docs/module_7/data_warehouse_architecture.md

 # Data warehouse architecture

-Large-scale data analytics architecture can vary, as can the specific technologies used to implement it, but in general, the following elements are included:
+A large-scale data analytics architecture includes:
 - **Data ingestion and processing**
     - Data from one or more transactional data stores, files, real-time streams, or other sources is loaded into a data lake or a relational data warehouse
     - The data processing is often performed by distributed systems that can process high volumes of data in parallel using multi-node clusters